“Our goal is to show respect, appreciation, and understanding to all our clients.”

 • Vocational evaluations and career assessments

-• Job searching support
+• Job searching support to secure suitable employment

 • Education, training, and apprenticeship guidance